Steering Axis Inclination

 Steering axis inclination is the inward tilt of the suspension toward the center of the vehicle.
-The SAI angle is created by an imaginary line drawn through the upper strut and the lower ball joint on a vehicle with struts and another true vertical line that runs through the center of the tire.
+The SAI angle is an imaginary line drawn through the upper strut and the lower ball joint and another true vertical line that runs through the center of the tire.
 The line runs through the upper and lower ball joints in a conventional suspension system.

 Camber is the inward or outward tilt of the wheel as viewed from the front of the vehicle.
 The steering will pull to the side with the most positive camber, typically when there is over half a degree or more difference between the two.